 Assisi

-Assisi is the Franciscan place par excellence, not only in Umbria and Italy, but throughout the world.
-In fact,.
-St. Francis was born in Assisi in 1182; in the place where his birthplace is believed to have been located, today stands the New Church.
+Assisi is the Franciscan place par excellence, not only in Umbria and Italy, but all over the world.
+St. Francis was born in Assisi in 1182; in the place where it is believed that his birthplace was located, today stands the Chiesa Nuova.

-It is in Assisi that he is baptized, in the Cathedral of San Rufino, it is among its alleys that he spends his youth dreaming of a future as a valiant knight, it is here, where today is the Church of Santa Maria Maggiore, in Piazza del Vescovado, which undresses repudiating earthly goods for the love of God and brothers.
-It was still in Assisi, in the Church of San Damiano, that praying before the crucifix, he received the task of renewing Christ’s Church, it was in the town squares that he began his preaching and his work of charity and peace, and it was finally here that he died in 1226.
-His remains are preserved in the Basilica of St. Francis, but the saint still lives on in every stone in Assisi.
-We can encounter it by walking through its charming alleys and visiting the Franciscan places, immersed in a timeless place, a place of peace and goodness.
+It was in Assisi that he was baptized, in the Cathedral of San Rufino;it was in its alleys that he spent his youth dreaming of a future as a valiant knight; it was here, where the CChurch of Santa Maria Maggioreis located today, in the Piazza del Vescovado, that he stripped himself of earthly goods for the love of God and his brothers and sisters.
+It was still in Assisi, in the Church of San Damiano, that, praying before the crucifix, he received the task of renewing the Church of Christ; it was in the town square that he began his preaching and his work of charity and peace, and it was finally here that he died in 1226.
+His remains are preserved in the Basilica of St. Francis, but the saint still lives on in every stone of Assisi.
+We can meet it by walking through its enchanting alleys and visiting the Franciscan places, immersed in a timeless place, a place of peace and goodness.

 Assisi is also a place of art and architecture.
-There are countless works of inestimable value that we can admire: the Basilica of St. Francis with frescoes by Giotto, the Church of St. Clare, the Church of San Damiano, the Rocca Maggiore, the Cathedral of San Rufino, the Church of Santa Maria Maggiore which houses the relic of the cloak of St. Francis, theHermitage of the Prisons, the Temple of Minerva, the Civic Art Gallery, the Roman Forum, just to name a few.
+There are countless works of inestimable value that we can admire: the Basilica of San Francesco with frescoes by Giotto, the Church of Santa Chiara,the Church of San Damiano, the Rocca Maggiore, the Cathedral of San Rufino, the Church of Santa Maria Maggiore which houses the relic of the cloak of St. Francis, theHermitage of the Prisons, the Temple of Minerva, the Pinacoteca Civica, the Roman Forum,just to name a few.

-Assisi revives the festival of Calendimaggio, whose origins are lost in time, harkening back to pagan customs that celebrated the return of spring and thus the renewal of the cycle of life.
-Born out of the sentiment of the ancient Umbrian people, the Calendimaggio event is a hymn to love and the newfound joy of life after the harsh and cold days of winter, amid dancing, singing, games and festivities.
+Assisi relives the Feast of Calendimaggio, whose origins are lost in time, reconnecting with pagan customs that celebrated the return of spring and therefore the renewal of the cycle of life.
+Born from the sentiment of the ancient Umbrian people, the Calendimaggio event is a hymn to love and the newfound joy of living after the harsh and cold days of winter, between dances, songs, games and celebrations.
+The event is held on the first Thursday, Friday and Saturday in May.

 Do you want to visit this city?